TobikoData/sqlmesh/docs/api/notebook.md

   --end END, -e END     End date to render.
   --latest LATEST, -l LATEST
                         Latest date to render.
-  --limit LIMIT         The number of rows which the query should be limited
+  --limit LIMIT         The number of rows for which which the query
-                        to.
+                        should be limited.
 ```

 ## render